lukejacksonn/hyperapp-wiki/API.md

 [View online](http://codepen.io/jbucaran/pen/zNxZLP).

-Actions can cause [[Side Effects]] too, e.g. writing to a database, sending requests to servers, etc. These kind of actions are usually asynchronous and have no return value.
+Actions can be asynchronous too, e.g. writing to a database, sending requests to servers, etc. These kind of actions usually have no return value.

 ```jsx
 app({